Patella Fracture Injury Claims

 - Chondromalacia (kneecap pain)

 If you have suffered a patella fracture due to the negligence of another, you need legal representation; especially if your injury is interfering with your job.
 You may be entitled to compensation for past and future medical expenses, physical therapy, job retraining, wage loss, and pain and suffering.
-Call 612-TSR-TIME or submit our contact form.
+To speak to a Minneapolis auto accident lawyer, call (612) TSR-TIME or submit our free contact form.
 Our attorneys have a stellar reputation for getting the job done.